znly/rules_go/go/tools/gazelle/README.md

   it is a directory, Gazelle will not recurse into it.
 This directive may be repeated to exclude multiple files, one per line.
-* `# keep`: may be written before a rule to prevent the rule from being updated or before a source file, dependency, or flag to prevent it from being removed.
+* `# keep`: may be written before a rule to prevent the rule from being updated or after a source file, dependency, or flag to prevent it from being removed.

 #### Example: